philipturner/molecular-renderer/Documentation/HDL.md

 RigidBody { [Entity] }
 ```

-Exposes the functionality from [Diamondoid](../Sources/MolecularRendererApp/Scenes/Procedural Geometry/Diamondoid.swift).
+Exposes the functionality from [Diamondoid](../Sources/MolecularRendererApp/Scenes/Procedural Geometry/Diamondoid.swift), such as topology generation.
 Documentation for this API is in progress.

 ```swift
 Solid { x, y, z in